seize-the-dave/sustainable-pace/workshops.md

 layout: page
 ---

-Workshops are a cost-effective way for businesses to learn how to apply agile practices.
-By working closely with your organisation, Sustainable Pace can tailor workshop content to solve your **specific problems**, as well as providing a wider understanding of a topic.
+Our workshops are a cost-effective way for businesses to learn how to apply agile practices.

+By working closely with your organisation, Sustainable Pace can tailor workshop content to solve your specific problems.

-## Our Workshop Topics
+## Workshop Portfolio

 We offer workshops on the following topics: